PVC Pipes: Schedule 40 VS 80

 Are PVC pipes UV resistant?

-Long-term and continuous exposure to sunlight can decrease the pipe’s impact strength and resistance; however, it doesn’t impact pipes’ pressure resistance capabilities, malleability, and rigidity.
+Long-term and continuous exposure to sunlight can decrease the pipe’s impact strength and resistance; however, it doesn’t impact the pipes’ pressure resistance capabilities, malleability, and rigidity.
 Interestingly, furniture-grade PVC pipes are UV resistant and don’t exhibit any effect of sunlight.

 What is the life expectancy of PVC pipes?